searica/MoreVanillaBuildPrefabs/Publish/ThunderStore/README.md

 ### Global Section Configuration:

-**CreativeMode** [Synced with Server, Requires Restart]
+**CreativeMode** [Synced with Server]
-- Setting to toggle whether environmental prefabs like mist volumes that are not suitable for general play and building, are enabled.
-Requires a game/server restart to take effect.
+- Setting to enable pieces set to the custom CreatorShop or Nature piece categories.
+By default, the pieces set to those categories are not standard build pieces.
 These prefabs are also more likely to have bugs like being unable to remove them after placing them and are a lower priority for me to patch.
   - Acceptable values: False, True
   - Default value: false